-Cardholders can activate their new Cash Plus bonus categories 45 days before the start of each quarter, and up to 5 days before the quarter ends.
+Cardholders can activate their new U.S. Bank Cash+ bonus categories 45 days before the start of each quarter, and up to 5 days before the quarter ends.
 Keep in mind that if you wait to activate, you won’t get the bonus cash back for purchases you already made.
 You only receive the extra cash back once you’ve activated your bonus categories.
 There are separate categories for the 5% cash back and 2% cash back earning rates.

 - Fast food